 Crops only farmers and farmers with integrated crop and livestock systems were asked how challenging various aspects of integration seem to be for them.
+Note that there were only 36 crops only respondents in this survey.
 The chart compares percentages of respondents who view each item as "very" or "extremely" challenging.
 Several topics were considered significantly more challenging by crops only farmers than they actually are for farmers with integrated systems.
-There were also a few topics that integrated farms found were more challenging than crops only farmers thought they might be.
+Finding adequate land was the only topic that integrated farms found more challenging than crops only farmers thought it might be.